TLPcoder/hystrix-controller-oop-js/README.md

+Markup :  # Hystrix Controller #
-Hystrix Controller is a abstraction of hystrixjs to help developers a simpler Hystrix application These documents do not go over hystrixjs or how to create commands please find that information here https://www.npmjs.com/package/hystrixjs
+This library an abstraction of hystrixjs to help give developers a simpler solution.
+This document does not go over hystrixjs or how to create commands please find that information here https://www.npmjs.com/package/hystrixjs

-To create hystrix wrappers
+Markup :  ## To create hystrix wrappers ##

 ```javascipt
     const setConfig = require('hystrix-controller');